Phani-LP/OOPS/README.md

 To use multipledispatch, you need to install the package first.
 You can do this using a package manager like pip:  pip install multipledispatch<br>
 ## Features of method overloading:
 Flexibility, Readability, Program Complexity decrease.

+## Method Overriding:
+Same method in super class and subclass with same parameters and we access the method in the subclass without accessing the super class method this is nothing but method overriding.

+### Rules for method overriding:
+1).
+Inheritance should be there.
+2).
+Same method and same parameters must be there in the super and sub class.
+3).
+Logic must be different in methods of super and subclass.